mardix/Voodoo/ReadMe.md

 ##### *How does Voodoo excute your application?*

+The very first thing Voodoo requires is an App name.
+The app name contains all the modules for the application.

-It first checks for the **Module**, if found, it accesses the directory
+Then it checks for the **Module**, if found, it accesses the directory

 Then checks the **Controller**, which is a class, if exists it loads it

 Then checks the **Action**, a method in the Controller.
 If exists it executed the method

-But if the Action doesn't exist, it will fall back to the *Controller::action_index()* method
+But if the Action doesn't exist, it will fall back to the *Controller::actionIndex()* method

 If Controller doesn't exist, it will fall back to the *Index.php* controller